santfeliu/trafsim/README.md

 The simulation requires 3 layers to work:

 * __Road graph__: contains the edges (trajectories) of the road network represented as LineString (polylines) geometries.
-An edge has 2 attributes: the maximum speed (Km/h) and the number of lanes of the road.
+An edge has 3 attributes: the maximum speed (Km/h), the number of lanes of the road and the stop factor, that is the proportion of time (0..1) that vehicles are stopped at this edge.
 * __Vehicles__: the vehicles that are going to be moved in the simulation represented as Point geometries.
 Each feature of this layer contains 2
 attributes: the number of vehicles and the group it belongs to.